SharjAhmed/little-hikers/README.md

 ## Bugs
 - ### Solved bugs
     - ### Icons
         - Icons for Home in header & Twiiter in footer weren't loading correctly
         - Tested my code through W3C HTML checker
         - Showed me that this was because I had put the closing </i> & </a> the wrong way round
     - ### Styling for smaller screens
         - Menu items were showing in reverse order when I styled as flex-direction: column
         - After researching more about flex-direction, I found that flex-direction: column-reverse can be used to solve this issue.
         - I was not able to make the image gallery items go into columns when styling for a smaller screen
         - After meeting with my mentor, I researched display types and found that grid would be better than flex - this solved the issue as I was able to put items into columns to make the page more user friendly.

-## Citations

-* https://www.w3schools.com/howto/howto_css_parallax.asp - scrolling effect to be used on Favourite Routes page
-* https://blog.hubspot.com/website/video-background-css - used to try and understand how background videos work - did not end up using
-* https://www.w3schools.com/css/css_rwd_mediaqueries.asp - to help understand media query break points
-* https://thecodebeast.com/change-order-of-list-items-via-css/ - to help understand flex-direction
+- ### Unfixed bugs
+    - No unfixed bugs

 ## Validator Testing